-The preparation of these consolidated financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting year.
+The preparation of the Company's consolidated Financial Statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the Financial Statements and reported amounts of expenses during the reporting year.
 Actual outcomes could differ from these estimates.
-These consolidated financial statements include estimates which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the financial statements and may require accounting adjustments based on future occurrences.
+The Financial Statements include estimates which, by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the Financial Statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the year in which the estimate is revised and future years if the revision affects both current and future years.
 These estimates are based on historical experience, current and future economic conditions and other factors, including expectations of future events that are believed to be reasonable under the circumstances.

-The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the Financial Statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.